Revisiting Graph Analytics Benchmark: Platform Selection Guide

-\notation{D.(7)}\revise{ \graphx is ideal for users of all levels, as long as performance and scalability aren't top priorities, thanks to its excellent usability. \pregel, \flash and \power are also suitable for most users, especially beginners and intermediates, due to their balanced usability and good performance with large data.
-For those needing strong performance, \gthinker and \ligra provide exceptional performance.
+\notation{D.(7)}\revise{ \graphx is ideal for users of all levels, as long as performance and scalability aren not top priorities, thanks to its excellent usability. \pregel, \flash and \power are also suitable for most users, especially beginners and intermediates, due to their balanced usability and good performance with large-scale data.
+For users requiring high performance, \gthinker and \ligra are strong choices.
 However, \gthinker supports fewer algorithms and is best suited for compute-intensive tasks, while \ligra provides robust interfaces and extensive algorithm support, excelling in single-machine tasks.
 Due to its lack of support for distributed computing, \ligra is unsuitable for large-scale or multi-machine workloads.
 For maximum performance and scalability, \grape is recommended despite its steeper learning curve, as it delivers significant efficiency once mastered.}